-Joe Wicks’ halloumi fries are the perfect compromise between healthy and indulgent.
-This Body Coach recipe is low in carbs, so it’s ideal if you’re trying to shed pounds or cut down on carbohydrates.
+Joe Wicks' halloumi fries are the perfect compromise between healthy and indulgent.
+This Body Coach recipe is low in carbs, so it's ideal if you're trying to shed pounds or cut down on carbohydrates.
 Halloumi is always a favourite for veggies, and this is a vegetarian dish that can be whipped up as a side dish, starter or even as a snack in no time at all.
-To make these halloumi fries, you’ll need 12 mins to prepare them and 10 mins to cook them before you can devour them.
-Joe Wicks’ halloumi fries recipes only serves 4 people, so make sure you double up the recipe if you’re feeding more people – these dippers are so moreish that they’ll vanish before your eyes in minutes!
+To make these halloumi fries, you'll need 12 mins to prepare them and 10 mins to cook them before you can devour them.
 Joe suggests serving them with avocado, a quick tomato salsa and a big fistful of rocket for an extra dose of veg.
-Joe Wicks says: ‘What did the cheese say when it looked in the mirror?
+Or you could also whip them up as an alternative for traditional fries, chips or potatoes and nibble on them as a side dish to a main meal (such as a burger, fish or meat dish).
+Plus the naturally salty flavour of halloumi means that you don't need to shake on a whole of the white stuff to get a yummy taste.
+Joe Wicks says: 'What did the cheese say when it looked in the mirror?
 Halloooo me!
 These make a wicked little snack at a party or barbecue.
-They wont last long though, so you might want to double up the recipe.’
+They wont last long though, so you might want to double up the recipe.'

 - 2 tbsp coconut oil

 - 2 x 250g blocks of halloumi, patted dry and cut into 1cm slices

 - 300g fresh tomatoes, roughly chopped into 2cm chunks

 - juice of 1 lime1⁄2 red onion, finely chopped

 - 1 avocado, de-stoned and cut into thick wedges